dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

 preventing carbon dating.
 They easily could have kept samples for carbon dating.

-- does this mean that a majority of artifacts would have been lost in deluge like events.
-  - maybe address this in the deluge section

 ### Origin of Religion

 Without widespread, organized religion, there were no other ideological